DEKHTIARJonathan/TF-TRT_BlogPosts/README.md

 ```

 Now that we ensured that everything is the way we expected to be, let's install the dependencies we will need:

 ```bash
 pip install -r requirements.txt
 ```

-Then, let's import the model we trained with TensorFlow 1.x into TensorFlow 2.x and execute a inference.
+Then, let's import the model we trained with TensorFlow 1.x into TensorFlow 2.x and execute inference.
 For this we will use the following python file called `tf2_inference.py`:

 ```python
 #!/usr/bin/env python